Restor-Foundation/tcd/docs/prediction.md

 - We introduced the `Pipeline` class above.
 This loads models and provides user-friendly interfaces for predicting directly from an image path.
 Most of the time you'll interact with the pipeline using this object.
 - All models sub-class `Model`, an abstract class that provides support for tiled inference and handles post-processing of results.
 You rarely need to interact with the "raw" model itself, instead you call `pipeline.predict`.
 - Predictions are passed to a `PostProcessor` which caches results to disk and then reconstructs the final result once inference is complete.
 This step also allows you to recover the state of a prediction job, for example if you have a huge image and something fails part-way through.
 - The pipeline returns a `Result` object which offers methods for visualisation and storing of results.
 You can visualise and save masks, clip results with a geometry file (such as a GeoJSON or Shapefile) and compute basic statistics on the data.
-From a result object you can also serialise data in standard formats such as exporting instances to a Shapefile, or a canopy mask to a GeoTIFF.

 Like the basic example above, the details are hidden for simplicity you can simply call `predict` and then work with the `Result` that's returned.
 Most of the methods that you can call on a model output are common to both Instance and Semantic segmentation, like `visualise`.